-Some programmers might share a Connection among multiple threads because they have experienced poor concurrency using separate transactions.
+You may be sharing a Connection among multiple threads because you have experienced poor concurrency using separate transactions.

 Here are some tips for increasing concurrency:

-- · Use row-level locking. - Use the TRANSACTION READ COMMITTED isolation level. - Avoid queries that cannot use indexes; they require locking of all the rows in the table (if only very briefly) and might block an update.
+- Use row-level locking. - Use the TRANSACTION_READ_COMMITTED isolation level. - Avoid queries that cannot use indexes; they require locking of all the rows in the table (if only very briefly) and might block an update.